Conveniently located at TripleOne Somerset, Family Health Chiropractic Clinic is just 2 mins away from Somerset MRT Station.

 We look forward to serving you soon.
 Thank you.

-Dr. Kelvin Ng
+Dr. Kelvin Ng (Doctor of Chiropractic)

 * The Webster Technique is defined as a specific chiropractic analysis and adjustment that reduces interference to the nerve system and facilitates biomechanical balance in pelvic structures, muscles and ligaments.
 This has been shown to reduce the effects of intrauterine constraint in pregnant women, allowing the baby to get into the best possible position for birth.